Stone County, Missouri

 Stone County is located in the southwestern portion of the U.S. state of Missouri.
 As of the 2020 census, the population was 31,076.
 Its county seat is Galena.

-Stone County is part of the Branson, MO Micropolitan Statistical Area.
+Stone County was part of the Branson, Missouri, Micropolitan Statistical Area until 2023.

 History

 The county was officially organized on February 10, 1851, and is named after William Stone, an English pioneer and an early settler in Maryland who also served as Taney County Judge.

 In 1904, the White River Railway was extended through the rugged terrain of Stone and Taney counties.
 By then, both counties had had a sundown town policy for years, forbidding African Americans from living there.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 511 sqmi, of which 464 sqmi is land and 47 sqmi (9.2%) is water.